Polaron residue and spatial structure in a Fermi gas: Pair correlation function

 while the pair correlation function is

 where we have introduced the functions

 Interestingly, the contribution involving $f(\xx)$ is an interference effect between the subspaces with zero and one pair of particle-hole excitations in the Fermi sea.
-In Fig.~\ref{fig:g2} we plot the numerically obtained deviation $G(\xx)-1$ of the pair correlation function from unity (which is both its large distance limit and its non-interacting limit): The presence of the impurity induces oscillations in the fermionic density that are still significant at distances of several $1/\kf$.
+In Fig.~\ref{fig:g2} we plot the numerically obtained deviation $G(\xx)-1$ of the pair correlation function from unity (which is both its large distance limit and its non-interacting limit)\footnote{The function $x^2G(\xx)$ has a finite limit in $\xx=\mathbf{0}$ since the impurity-to-fermion wavefunction diverges as the inverse relative distance.
+For $R_*=0$ and $m=M$, this limit is called the contact \cite{Tan}.}.
+The presence of the impurity induces oscillations in the fermionic density that are still significant at distances of several $1/\kf$.